kshedden/datareader/README.md

 __datareader__ is a pure [Go](https://golang.org) (Golang) package that can read binary SAS format (SAS7BDAT) and Stata format (dta) data files into native Go data structures.
-For non-Go users, there are two command line utilities that convert SAS and Stata files into text file formats.
+For non-Go users, there are command line utilities that convert SAS and Stata files into text/csv and parquet files.

 The Stata reader is based on the Stata documentation for the [dta file format](http://www.stata.com/help.cgi?dta) and supports dta versions